sg-crest A Singapore Government Agency Website

 1. Improve connections between younger and older workforce

-Mid-career professionals who have been in the industry for many years can look towards the younger generation of workforce for fresh perspectives.
+Mid-career professionals who have been in the industry for many years can look towards the younger generation of the workforce for fresh perspectives.
 This would allow them to break the status quo and explore novel ideas to drive business productivity.

 At the same time, younger employees can glean critical and valuable industry insights from such professionals.
 These help to expand their thinking capabilities and creativity on the job.